rust-lang-nursery/rust-cookbook/src/basics.md

 [![regex-badge]][regex] [![lazy_static-badge]][lazy_static] [![cat-text-processing-badge]][cat-text-processing]

-Replaces all occurrences of the hyphenated British English date pattern `2013-01-15` with its equivalent slashed American English date pattern `01/15/2013`.
+Replaces all occurrences of the standard ISO 8601 *YYYY-MM-DD* date pattern with the equivalent American English date with slashes; for example `2013-01-15` becomes `01/15/2013`.

 The method [`Regex::replace_all`] replaces all occurrences of the whole regex.
 The `Replacer` trait helps to figure out the replacement string.
 This trait is implemented